 The Rental Office is located on the third floor of the YK Centre East building in Yellowknife.
 This location provides for two offices in addition to the office administrator's work space, enhanced on-site storage, and a security conscious front counter area to address safety and security concerns.
 Although the space remains a tight fit, we are optimistic that with the implementation of and support for electronic storage of materials, we may be able to relieve some congestion over time.
-However, the current administration space layout does not provide for an adequate secondary work station.
+However, the current administration space layout does not provide for either an adequate secondary work station or sufficient workspace.
 A request has been made to re-design and re-organize the administrative area to provide for two work stations in an open concept with file storage tops to provide an ergonomically appropriate workspace.
+It is my understanding that this request has been included in the departmental office space planning that was initiated last Fall.

-The office location does not provide for a dedicated hearing room.
+The current office location also does not provide for a dedicated hearing room.
 Whenever a space is required to hold hearings for parties to appear in person, the Rental Office reserves whatever suitable boardroom is available.
+This is not an issue for hearings in communities other than Yellowknife, but the vast majority of in-person hearings are held in Yellowknife.
 The in-person hearings in Yellowknife are usually booked in the boardrooms of other departments, in buildings other than where the Rental Office is located.

 Although there is no cost to the Rental Office for using GNWT boardrooms, it is inconvenient and time consuming for the Rental Officer to leave the office for hearings within Yellowknife.
 The accumulated time spent travelling between locations effectively results in an inefficient use of resources.
+Having a dedicated hearing room directly attached to the Rental Office would provide for increased productivity.
+On days when there are no hearings scheduled, the room could be utilized as an additional office space for one of the Rental Officers, or for meetings with the public and other stakeholders.